-How late can you be on a car payment?
-That depends on aspects of your loan like the terms, how many car loans you have, and grace period policies.
+A growing number of Americans are falling behind on their car payments.1 If this situation is familiar to you, you may wonder how late you can be on a car payment.
+That depends on aspects of your loan, like the terms, how many car loans you have, and grace period policies.
 Here, you will learn more about what to do if you have a missed payment on your car loan and how that can affect aspects of your finances, like credit.

 What To Do if You Missed a Car Payment